rafaeelneto/welldot/README.md

 - Provide some quantitative values that can be used on cost estimates.

+# Licensing

+This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives (CC BY-NC-ND) license.
+See the LICENSE.md file for details.

 # Tech

 The web interface of the app is built in Typescript using React (in the future, it may be used fluttler or react native to add a mobile app).
 Below there are some libraries and tools used: